samyaksgupta/First-year-Academic-Repository-2022-23/README.md

 # First-year-Acad-Repository-2022-23
 # SCSET Cabinet First-Year Learning Resources Repository

 Welcome to the SCSET Cabinet First-Year Learning Resources Repository!
-This repository is dedicated to providing a comprehensive collection of learning materials, lecture notes, reading resources, and frequently asked questions (FAQs) for all subjects offered in the first year at our university.
+This repository is dedicated to providing a comprehensive collection of learning materials, lecture notes, reading resources, and Previous Year Questions (PYQs) for all subjects offered in the first year at our university.

 ## Legal Usage